Fevermap/fevermap/privacy.md

-SPDX-License-Identifier: GPL-3.0
+SPDX-License-Identifier: GPL-3.0-only

 SPDX-FileCopyrightText: 2020 HH Partners, Attorneys-at-law, Ltd (info@hhpartners.fi)

 # Privacy documentation at Fevermap open source development project

-This document contains privacy related considerations in relation to Fevermap [Fevermap open source development project] (https://gitlab.com/fevermap/fevermap).
+This document contains privacy related considerations in relation to Fevermap [Fevermap open source development project](https://gitlab.com/fevermap/fevermap).
 As the open source development project does not run software in production, it therefore does not collect any production data.
 However, the software is created to be used, and it is already being used in production.
-While the open source development project does not accept any liability for others running software, pursuant to its [license terms] (https://gitlab.com/fevermap/fevermap/LICENSE), we still try to make usable software, and provide useable documentation to help in using the software.
+While the open source development project does not accept any liability for others running software, pursuant to its [license terms](https://gitlab.com/fevermap/fevermap/LICENSE), we still try to make usable software, and provide useable documentation to help in using the software.
 This privacy documentation is one example of that.
-If you find this useful, you are free to use this under the [project license] (https://gitlab.com/fevermap/fevermap/LICENSE).
+If you find this useful, you are free to use this under the [project license](https://gitlab.com/fevermap/fevermap/LICENSE).

 ## No Legal Advice